acend/container-basics-training/content/en/docs/07/_index.md

 From the [previous lab](../06/):

-> Question: I'm feeling like a Docker king...
+> Question: I'm feeling like a Docker king/queen...
 What's next?

 Answer: Now we have a "backend", why not deploy a frontend container (e.g. httpd & php) and make them speak with each other?